Operadic structure of boundary conditions for two-dimensional Markov Gaussian random fields on the lattice

-where $Q^{[p,q]}$ can be computed either by a Schur complement on \emph{all} the vertical edges or by successive Schur complement on successive guillotine cuts.
-In both cases, we obtain the coefficients $\gamma_{ab}(\bullet)$ of equations~\ref{eq:horizSchur} and \ref{eq:vertSchur} during the computations and thus the global scalar coefficient $\alpha_{p,q}$.
+where $Q^{[p,q]}$ can be computed either by a Schur complement on \emph{all} the vertical edges or by successive Schur complements on successive guillotine cuts.
 This computation can be done on a computer but does not give much insight on the large size properties of $Q^{[p,q]}$ and $\alpha_{p,q}$.
-This is not a surprise since the guillotine structure only encodes the Markov property in a generic way on rectangles (but allows for a lot more on the boundaries, see section~\ref{sec:hsandcorner} below).
-The next section is devoted to the description of the surface powers $Q^{[p,q]}$ and exhibits various descriptions that are classical but admit a nice operadic interpretation and are suitable to obtain heuristics on the new objects of section~\ref{sec:hsandcorner}.